Naomi Klein: Family

 Naomi Klein was born in Montreal, Quebec, into a Jewish family with a history of peace activism.
 Her parents were self-described hippies who emigrated from the United States in 1967 as war resisters to the Vietnam War.
 Her mother, documentary filmmaker Bonnie Sherr Klein, is best known for her anti-pornography film Not a Love Story.
-Her father, Michael Klein, is a physician and a member of Physicians for Social Responsibility.
-Her brother, Seth Klein, is an author and the former director of the British Columbia office of the Canadian Centre for Policy Alternatives.
+Her father, Michael Klein (1938-2026), was a physician and a member of Physicians for Social Responsibility who was awarded in the Order of Canada in 2016.
+Her brother, Seth Klein, is an author and the former director of the British Columbia office of the Canadian Centre for Policy Alternatives; he is the domestic partner of politician Christine Boyle.

-Before World War II, her paternal grandparents were Communists, but they began to turn against the Soviet Union after the Molotov–Ribbentrop Pact in 1939.
+Before World War II, her paternal grandparents were members of the Communist Party USA (CPUSA) but began to turn against the Soviet Union after the Molotov–Ribbentrop Pact in 1939.
 In 1942, her grandfather, an animator at Disney, was fired after the 1941 strike, and had to switch to working in a shipyard instead.
-By 1956, they had abandoned communism.
-Klein's father grew up surrounded by ideas of social justice and racial equality, but found it "difficult and frightening to be the child of Communists", a so-called red diaper baby.
+By 1956, they had abandoned Communism.
+Klein's father grew up surrounded by ideas of social justice and racial equality but found it "difficult and frightening to be the child of Communists", or a "red diaper baby".

 Klein's husband, Avi Lewis, was born into a political and journalistic family.
-His grandfather, David Lewis, was an architect and leader of the federal New Democratic Party, while his father, Stephen Lewis, was a leader of the Ontario New Democratic Party.
+His grandfather, David Lewis, was an architect and leader of the federal New Democratic Party (NDP), while his father, Stephen Lewis, was a leader of the Ontario New Democratic Party.
 Avi's mother is Michelle Landsberg, journalist, feminist, and campaigner.
-Avi Lewis works as a TV journalist and documentary filmmaker.
-He is also an associate professor in the Department of Geography at the University of British Columbia.
+Avi Lewis is a filmmaker and journalist who serves as leader of the federal NDP.
 The couple have one son, Toma.